blueforesticarus/writing/poetry/plot.md

-# plot
+# Plot

 These poems are silly.
 They dont have a plot.
-Now you're just trying
+Now you're just trying.
 to rhyme alot.